uduk/uduk-fretboard/README.md

 String = posY + (i - 1) * 30<br>
 Fret = posX + 20 + (i - 1) *  40<br>

+(*) Once the fretboard has been initiated, it will return an array containing [posX, posY]